DNS Records Lookup - Check All DNS Records for Any Domain

 Why would I need to check DNS records?

-How often do DNS records change?
+How do I fix DNS errors?